Burnthebook/craft3-ticketsolve/README.md

 This plugin will pull Venues, Shows and Events from a Ticketsolve XML feed and store them for easy access in your Craft website.

 The AutoSync feature will keep your site in sync with Ticketsolve by updating every 15 minutes.
-There's also the option the sync manually with the click of a button.
+There's also the option to sync manually with the click of a button.

 A new field type called "Ticketsolve Shows" lets you relate Shows to your site's entries.